 - Whether or not you need opposite breast surgery for symmetry

 Breast reconstruction following a mastectomy has been a major advancement in the treatment of patients with breast cancer.
 With today’s mastectomy and plastic surgery techniques, almost all mastectomy patients can have breast reconstruction and enjoy the physical and psychological benefits that usually accompany this restorative procedure.

-It is strongly recommended that any patient considering breast reconstruction seek a fully-trained plastic surgeon who has specialized training and significant experience in breast reconstruction for mastectomy patients.
+It is strongly recommended that any patient considering breast reconstruction seek a fully trained, board-certified plastic surgeon who has specialized training and significant experience in breast reconstruction for mastectomy patients.
 If you are considering an advanced breast reconstruction procedure such as DIEP flap, you will need to find a plastic surgeon with specific training and experience in microsurgery techniques.

 Our Breast Reconstruction Specialists at CPS

 We are proud to have two breast reconstruction specialists on our surgical team at the Center for Plastic Surgery.
 Dr. Samir Rao is experienced in multiple breast reconstruction techniques, including advanced prosthetic breast reconstruction using tissue expanders and implants, microsurgical breast reconstruction using the body’s own tissue, and oncoplastic surgery.
 Before joining the Center for Plastic Surgery, Dr. Rao trained alongside internationally renowned breast reconstruction surgeons at Georgetown University Hospital and completed additional training in microsurgery at the Curtis National Hand Center.